nodejs/TSC/README.md

 ## Top-Level WGs and TLPs

 * [Working Groups](WORKING_GROUPS.md)
-* Mentors

-    Project mentorship is not a technical role.
-In fact, mentors are discouraged from giving technical advice to projects.
-Instead, the purpose of mentorship is to encourage and improve a projects ability to be participatory, transparent, and effective.
-Mentors are there to help projects adopt and iterate on policies and processes that achieve these goals and eventually allow them to graduate the incubation phase.

-      * Mikeal Rogers (@mikeal) Currently assigned to Express.
-      * James Snell (@jasnell) Currently assigned to Express.
-      * Rod Vagg (@rvagg) Currently assigned to libuv.

 * Top-Level Projects
  * Core TLP
   * Core WGs (streams, http, Intl)